 Dockerfile, the value set in the Software UI will take precedence.

-For users who regularly leverage Airflow Connections and Variables, we'd recommend storing and fetching them via Environment Variables.
+For users who regularly leverage Airflow connections and variables, we'd recommend storing and fetching them using environment variables.

 Read below for instructions on both.